 - Labor (We still have to drive to our shop to pick up our equipment, drive to the chemical supply store, and then drive to your home.
 Once mobilized we still have to take before & after pictures, pull out our chemical hoses, high pressure hoses, mix detergents, change into our pressure washing gear and put on our personal protective equipment.
 Once complete with the cleaning we still have flush out all of our lines, injectors, and pumps along with rolling up all of our hoses and locking up our equipment etc…

-Thus the cost difference is of no impact if we receive a request to wash a 25 sqft dog house in your backyard vs. washing your 2,000 sqft home including your dog house.
-Cleaning one side of your home vs. cleaning all sides only adds a minimal amount of time.
+Thus the indirect cost difference is of no impact if we receive a request to wash a 25 sqft dog house in your backyard vs. washing your 2,000 sqft home including your dog house.
+Partial cleaning one side of your home vs. cleaning all sides only adds a minimal amount of time.

 Why partial cleaning doesn’t work: